 Caroline Cobb is a singer-songwriter particularly interested in telling the stories of scripture creatively and faithfully through music.
 Caroline’s most recent album, the Blood + the Breath: Songs that Tell the Story of Redemption (June 2013) reached #6 on iTunes Christian/Gospel charts and made iTunes’ “New and Notable” list the very next week.
 The critically-acclaimed the Blood + the Breath is a journey through the biblical story of redemption, from creation to the second coming.
 Caroline has been compared to John Mark McMillan, Sandra McCracken, and Rich Mullins.
 She and her husband Nick live in San Jose, CA with their three kids (Ellie, Harrison and Libby).

 When Caroline Cobb realized she would be turning 30 on 11/11/11, she decided to give herself a crazy goal: write a song for every, single book of the Bible in just one year, by 11/11/11.
 Even though she has two albums under her belt and loves to write songs, this was quite the undertaking for the busy, stay-at-home mom and Young Life leader.
 But, by God’s grace, she did it.
 She had written a song for every book of the Bible… mostly during nap times, actually.

-Now, through the help of a successful Kickstarter campaign, Caroline is taking a dozen of the songs from her “year of biblical writing” and heading into the studio to record her third album.
-Beginning with creation and ending with the second coming of Jesus, this album will trace the biblical story of redemption: the “scarlet thread” that ultimately points to Jesus’ death and resurrection.
+Now, through the help of a successful Kickstarter campaign, Caroline has taken a dozen of the songs from her “year of biblical writing” and recorded her third studio album.
+Beginning with creation and ending with the second coming of Jesus, this album traces the biblical story of redemption: the “scarlet thread” that ultimately points to Jesus’ death and resurrection.

 “There are so many stories in the Bible, but they are really all telling the same bigger story: the story of redemption, the story of a loving God who rescues us from sin and death through Jesus.
 I’m so excited for people to have an album that will tell this story,” says Caroline.
 “After all, this is the Story that gives meaning to our own.”

-Caroline will be working with producer Josh Moore (Derek Webb, Matthew Perryman Jones, Sandra McCracken) and will be recording in Shane & Shane’s studio near Dallas.
-The album will release by June 2013.
+Caroline worked with producer Josh Moore (Derek Webb, Matthew Perryman Jones, Sandra McCracken) and recorded in Shane & Shane’s studio near Dallas.
+The album released in June 2013.

 Caroline is also the founding member of “The Scripture to Music Collective”, a blog featuring an ever-growing collection of songs that faithfully and creatively tell God’s Story.
 The idea for this site came from her personal goal of writing a song for every book of the Bible.